ppy/osu-wiki/news/2026/2026-07-03-performance-points-star-rating-updates.md

 ### Adjust miss penalty to be harsher on initial impact

-A [change](https://github.com/ppy/osu/pull/37040) by [StanR](https://osu.ppy.sh/users/7217455) was made in order to harshen the miss penalty's initial impact:
+A [change](https://github.com/ppy/osu/pull/37040) by ::StanR::{ user-id=7217455 } was made in order to harshen the miss penalty's initial impact:

 ![](/wiki/shared/news/2026-07-03-performance-points-star-rating-updates/miss-penalty.png)